Position Summary

-• Provides competent care and ensures the provision of a safe and comforting environment resulting in a high level of patient satisfaction.
+• Provides competent direct care and providing for a safe and comforting environment resulting in a positive patient/family experience.

 • Maintains patient confidentiality.